"Maersk Email Virus" removal guide

 Similar spam campaigns are "Confirm Bank Account Email Virus", "Paychex Email Virus", and "DSKD Email Virus".
 These are just some examples from many similar scams.
 All are proliferated to infect computers with malicious programs.
 Pony is one of many possible infections.
 These emails can also be used to infect computers with other high-risk viruses such as Adwind, TrickBot, FormBook, LokiBot, and so on.
 Cyber criminals generally use them to steal sensitive information that can be used to generate revenue.
 This can cause financial loss and other problems.

 How did "Maersk Email Virus" infect my computer?

 How to avoid installation of malware?

-It is important not to open attachments or web links that are included in irrelevant emails received from suspicious, unknown addresses.
-These emails usually are presented as legitimate (and official), however, it does not mean that they can be trusted.
-Furthermore, software should not be downloaded from unofficial websites or using tools like Peer-to-Peer networks (torrent clients, eMule or other similar tools), third party downloaders etc. A safe way to do it is to download it from official websites (and to use direct links for that).
-Moreover, software (or operating system) should not be activated using some third party "cracking" tools.
-Even though they allow people to illegally bypass paid activations, quite often these tools are used by cyber criminals to cause computer infections as well.
-Another useful thing is to have a reputable anti-spyware or anti-virus software installed and enabled.
-These tools usually do a great job while preventing computers from being infected with various malware or other threats.
-If you've already opened "Maersk Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not open attachments or links included in irrelevant emails received from suspicious, unknown addresses.
+These emails are usually presented as legitimate (and official), however, they cannot be trusted.
+Furthermore, do not download software from unofficial websites or using Peer-to-Peer networks (torrent clients, eMule, or other such tools), third party downloaders, etc. Download from official websites and use direct links.
+Software (or operating systems) should not be activated using third party "cracking" tools.
+These allow people to illegally bypass paid activations, however, they are used by cyber criminals to cause computer infections.
+Have reputable anti-spyware or anti-virus software installed and enabled.
+These tools prevent computer infections by malware or other threats.
+If you have already opened "Maersk Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Maersk Email Virus" email letter:
+Text presented in the "Maersk Email Virus" email message:

 Subject: Maersk line Invoice